 My suggestion is to have the medical laboratories always use the term DGP, and that more precise education material should accompany the results.

-Dr Rodney Ford.
+by Dr Rodney Ford.

 Author of The Gluten Syndrome